-There are currently more than 75 different science-based Special Masters Programs (SMPs) across the nation.
-These programs are broken down into two main categories: one-year and two-year programs.
-The one-year programs offer a strong science foundation while the two-year programs include a research project and thesis and/or a literature review.
-Some of the programs are located on graduate school campuses while others are offered through medical schools.
-At programs affiliated with medical schools, students take classes with the medical students.
-The advantage of this arrangement is that the credit you earn towards your Master’s Degree may also be used to satisfy your medical school requirements.
+There are currently more than 75 different science-based SMPs nationwide.
+There are two different types of SMPs: one-year programs and two-year programs.
+The one-year programs offer a strong science foundation, while the two-year programs include a research project thesis and/or literature review.
+Some of these programs are located on grad school campuses while others are offered through med schools themselves.
+Students attending programs affiliated with med schools take classes with the med students.
+The advantage of this arrangement is that the credit you earn towards your Master’s Degree may also be used to satisfy some of your med school requirements.

-Any coursework that you complete as part of a SMP will be calculated separately on your AMCAS application, as part of your graduate coursework GPA.
-If it is your undergraduate GPA that needs improvement, additional postbaccalaureate coursework may be a better option for you than a SMP.
+Any coursework that you complete as part of an SMP will be calculated separately on your AMCAS application, as part of your graduate coursework GPA.
+If your undergrad GPA needs that improvement, an SMP may not be the way for you to go.
+Look into postbaccalaureate coursework instead.

 An SMP will allow you to:

 Since these programs are science-based, you will spend the year – or two – immersed in science courses.
 You will have the chance to increase your knowledge of some subject areas, and possibly get a higher grade than you did in your undergrad class.
 New and different courses will also be available to you, thereby broadening your science base.